 - Learner driver insurance and fuel to practice with family or friends

-Young Car Driver calculates the average cost of passing the driving test to be £1559, see how we arrive at this figure.
+At Young Car Driver we calculate the average cost of passing the driving test to be £1559, you can see how we arrive at this figure.

 You can start driving lessons when you have your provisional licence and remember you do not have to pass your theory test before you commence driving tuition.

-Take your driving lessons with an Approved Driving Instructor ADI they display the Green DVLA badge on the vehicle.
-A Pink Badge means the instructor is not yet qualified.
+Take your driving lessons with an Approved Driving Instructor ADI they display the Green DVLA badge on the vehicle whilst instructors with the Pink one are not qualified.

 Driving schools offer introduction lesson discounts and savings when you block book a specified number of lessons.

-Lessons average out at about £24 for a one-hour duration if you prefer two-hour lessons, ask for a discount.
+Lessons average out at about £24 for a one-hour duration if you prefer two-hour session, ask for a discount.